NerdTech-aut/MapSnipper-Austria/README.md

 - Salzburg AG Cable Link Air | Technologies: 5G FWA | Frequencies: 3500 MHz

 Additionally, you can see all cell sites from A1, Magenta and Drei.
-Furthermore, viewing fixed broadband coverage and government supported broadband rollout is supported too.
+Furthermore, viewing fixed broadband coverage and government supported broadband rollout is implemented too.

 ### Where is the data coming from?
 MapSnipper uses the publicly available data which is provided by the cellular companies.